Emir-Acikgoz-50/datascience/portfolio/research_project/reflection_and_evaluation.md

 bron: https://www.scribbr.nl/stage/starr-methode/

 During the project there were things that went well, but also things that could've been better.
 I think it is important to reflect on what went well and what didn't, so that i can make better decisions in the future.
 Therefore, i will split up this evaluation into four parts.
-First i will go into detail about my own contribution, secondly i will reflect on what i learnedand lastly i will reflect on the group as a whole.
+First i will go into detail about my own contribution, secondly i will reflect on what i learnedand lastly i will reflect on the group project as a whole.
 All three evaluations will be done using the STARR method

 <h2>Reflection on own contribution</h2>